LexisNexis: History

 By 1975, the LEXIS database had grown to 5 billion characters and could handle up to 200 terminals simultaneously.
 By 1976, the LEXIS database included case law from six states, plus various federal materials.
 MDC turned a profit for the first time in 1977.

 In 1980, LEXIS completed its hand-keyed electronic database of all extant U.S. federal and state cases.
 The NEXIS service, added that same year, provided journalists with a searchable database of news articles.

 In September 1981, Rubin and several of his allies (including Bennett and Gottsman) left Mead Data Central to pursue other opportunities.

 When Toyota launched the Lexus line of luxury vehicles in 1989, Mead Data Central sued for trademark infringement on the grounds that consumers of upscale products (like lawyers) might confuse "Lexus" with "Lexis".
 A market research survey asked consumers to identify the spoken word "Lexis".
 Survey results showed that a nominal number of people thought of the computerized legal search system; a similarly small number thought of Toyota's luxury car division.
 A judge ruled against Toyota, and the company appealed the decision.
 Mead lost on appeal in 1989 when the Court of Appeals for the 2nd Circuit held that there was little chance of consumer confusion.
 Today, the two companies have an amicable business relationship, and in 2002 implemented a joint promotion called "Win a Lexus on Lexis!"

 In 1988, Mead acquired the Michie Company, a legal publisher, from Macmillan.

 In December 1994, Mead sold the LexisNexis system to Reed Elsevier for $1.5 billion.
 The U.S. state of Illinois subsequently audited Mead's income tax returns and charged Mead an additional $4 million in income tax and penalties for the sale of LexisNexis; Mead paid the tax under protest, then sued for a refund in an Illinois state court.
 On April 15, 2008, the U.S. Supreme Court agreed with Mead that the Illinois courts had incorrectly applied the Court's precedents on whether Illinois could constitutionally apply its income tax to Mead, an out-of-state, Ohio-based corporation.
 The Court reversed and remanded so the lower courts could apply the correct test and determine whether Mead and Lexis were a "unitary" business.

 In 1997, LexisNexis acquired 52 legal titles (including the Lawyers' Edition) owned by the Thomson Corporation.
 Thomson was required to sell the titles as a condition of acquiring competing publisher West.

 In 1998, Reed Elsevier acquired Shepard's Citations and made it part of LexisNexis.
 Before electronic citators like Westlaw's KeyCite appeared, Shepard's was the only legal citation service which attempted to provide comprehensive coverage of American law.

+In 2019, LexisNexis announced a joint venture with Knowable, a leader in contract data analytics.

 In February 2020, LexisNexis transitioned its database services to the Amazon Web Services cloud architecture, and shut down its legacy mainframes and servers.

 In 2020, Estates Gazette and the remaining business of Reed Business Information became part of LexisNexis.